sashang/titan/legal/privacy-policy.md

 have been managing your personal information, please contact us in writing at support@tewtin.com.

-We’re really glad you made it to the end of the privacy policy, because understanding that Tewtin does not repackage student's personal data for use by 3rd parties while delivering an experience tailored for education, is important.

 ## If you’re a user or visitor in the European Economic Area these rights also apply to you: